miguelrijo/simple-todo-list/README.md

 # Description

-This is a basic to-do app that I have jist created in a couple of hours.
-It supports adding todo, checking/unchecking todos and delete to-dos
+This is a to-do app that I have just created, it took me a couple of hours and covers the basic operations: adding todo, checking/unchecking todos and delete to-dos

 ## Available Scripts